Santarém cheese

 Santarém is a goat cheese from Portugal produced in several different regions, most notably in the Santarém district and in Serra de Santo António in the Ribatejo province of Portugal.

-It is considered to taste best ripe after aging, in servings of between 50 grams to 100 grams.
+It is considered to taste best ripe after aging, in servings of between 50 and 100 g.
 Best production practices call for its being preserved in good quality edible oil.